pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 - Handler for custom event `subscribe` is passed from CourseDetailsComponent to NewsletterComponent thru HeaderComponent
 - Avoid nested event handlers by converting NewsletterComponent to a smart component by injecting UserService and NewsletterService in it directly
-- No property and event bindings in parent components
+- No property and event bindings in parent and intermediate components

 ### Newsletter.component.ts